 Our new £78m Falkirk Campus, supported by Scottish Funding Council, provides the headquarters for the College and offers a state-of-the-art learning environment for our students.
-As a result of Covid-19 we unfortunately had to close all of our campuses, and only had the use of this fantastic facility for a short period following its January opening, however we aim to take full advantage of this resource as part of our Springback campaign.
+As a result of Covid-19 we unfortunately had to close all of our campuses, and only had the full use of this fantastic facility for a short period following its January 2020 opening, however working within government restrictions we have gradually re-opened all of our campuses, prioritising courses which contain a high practical element, and courses where online engagement has proved challenging.